Understanding and Healing Attachment Trauma: From Infancy to Adulthood

 Attachment trauma can have a big impact on our lives, but it doesn't have to control us forever.
 With help from therapies like Brainspotting and a better understanding of how our early experiences shape us, we can heal.
 If you think you might have attachment trauma, talking to a therapist can be a great step towards feeling more secure and having better relationships.
 Remember, it's never too late to create healthier ways of connecting with others and feeling good about yourself.

-Check out more about Therapy for Childhood Emotional Neglect or Contact Me with any questions.
+Check out more about Therapy to heal from Emotionally Unavailable Parents or Contact Me with any questions.
 I’m always happy to help!